 bam.Files An array of full file paths, specifying BAM files from RNA-seq experiments for which exon bin reads will be counted.
 Each item in the array must specify a full file path to a unique BAM file - duplicate BAM files are not allowed.
-This is a required input. sample.Names An array of sample names corresponding, in exact order, to each BAM file pro- vided to the bam.Files argument.
-The length of sample.Names must also match the length of bam.Files exactly.
+This is a required input. sample.Names An array of sample names corresponding, in exact order, to each BAM file provided to the bam.
+Files argument.
+The length of sample.
+Names must also match the length of bam.
+Files exactly.
 This is a required input. annot.GFF If this argument is specified, it must be given a GFF annotation data frame, which is generated from the GFF_convert function.
-For example, it can be spec- ified as annot.GFF=GFF, assuming your GFF data frame is assigned to the GFF variable.
+For example, it can be specified as annot.GFF=GFF, assuming your GFF data frame is assigned to the GFF variable.
 Either annot.GFF or GFF.File must be specified.
 If both are specified, annot.GFF will take priority.
-GFF.File If this argument is specified, it must be given a full file path to a GFF file, includ- ing file name and extension.
-For example, this may look like: /Users/username/path/to/file.gff This argument is not required, but either annot.GFF or GFF.File must be speci- fied.

-processCounts
+8 processCounts